Areas of Study

 Social Studies (Major)

 ONU offers a Bachelor of Arts in social studies.
 The social studies major prepares students for careers in secondary education, and for graduate school.
-Students who take this major receive a broad background in the social studies, including history, political science, economics, geography, psychology, anthropology and sociology, as well as training in professional education techniques.
+Students who take this major receive a broad background in the social studies, including history, political science, economics, geography, psychology, and sociology, as well as training in professional education techniques.
 Faculty research and teaching interests include modern U.S., East Asian, sport history and the use of sport to teach the social studies.
 The social studies major emphasizes students combining classroom content with practical experience, and student teaching experiences are offered in nearby high schools or even in international schools.

 International Studies (Minor)